 Simple Stamping Designs Feat.
 Cienna Rose Beauty

-**Some PR products used**
+**contains PR products**

 I’ve been having such fun this past week playing not only with the beautiful Cienna Rose polishes that were kindly sent to me a bit back, but also with stamping!
 I used to really struggle with stamping, for the life of me I just could not do it.
 But after months and months and months of trying, I finally succeeded and since that day it has become the easiest and most preferred type of nailart for me.

 If you follow me on any of my social media’s you may have seen these designs already, but today I wanted to break down a bit further of what products I used and a few tricks too...

 For this design I started with two coats of Pink Lemonade and a coat of Sech Vite.
 Once my nails had dried I grabbed my Born Pretty plate BP-L015 and black stamping polish ‘kind of black’ by Colour Alike and picked up the branch design.
 Once the branches were laid I moved onto the cherry blossom type flower design.
 For this I used Colour Alike’s ‘kind of white’, and once all was dry, I added my final coat of Seche to seal it all in.

 Turned out alright didn’t it?
 Better than expected haha!

 Here I have used Happily Ever After, and used the same white stamping polish along with Born Pretty stamping plate BP-L018.